Drilling and working in groundwater

 Course description

-• Installation of a geothermal probe
+• Construction of a geothermal probe

 • Construction of a well for garden irrigation